WhittleGuy/pwnagotchi-docs/pwnagotchi.md

 ### First Boot and SSH

 To update your pwnagotchi, connect it to your pc with a micro USB data cable, using the data port of the RPi Zero.
 First boot will take several minutes, as noted on the official website.
 Once connected, your pc should detect it as a wired connection or usb interface in the network settings.
-I used the following settings, per the official guide.
+I used the following network settings, per the official guide.

 | Parameter | Value         |
 | --------- | ------------- |